 How will it work?

 Rather than offering full-day care, these programs will offer children a half-day program where they are safe and cared for, with an emphasis on fun, creativity, activity, and socialization.
-Three program times per day provides an opportunity for more than 100 children per week, and more than 30 part-time seasonal staff, while following all necessary local and provincial guidelines for Day Camps, including groups of no more than 10.
+Offering separate morning and afternoon groups every week provides an opportunity for more than 100 children per week, and more than 30 part-time seasonal staff while following all necessary local and provincial guidelines for Day Camps, including groups of no more than 10.
 Each group will include two staff and no more than 8 children and each “bubble” of 10 will not cross paths with any other group.

-All programs run Monday – Friday and start at $185/week
+July programs continue to run until July 31, Monday to Friday (2.5hrs) and start at $185/week